LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 root by using a full path with either a drive letter designation in the case of Windows, or by prefixing the path with two additional forward slashes.
-For example, :file:`//foo/bar` and :file:`C:\\foo\\bar` would both reference the same file on Windows, provided ``C:`` is the system drive.
+For example, :file:`//foo/bar` and :file:`C:\\foo\\bar` would both reference the same file on Windows, provided "C:" is the system drive.

-When not serving a web request, such as when running LassoStartup items or when running scripts through the :program:`lasso9` command line tool, the file system root is set to the system's natural root which is ``/`` for UNIX-based systems or ``C:`` (for example) on Windows-based systems.
+When not serving a web request, such as when running LassoStartup items or when running scripts through the :program:`lasso9` command line tool, the file system root is set to the system's natural root which is "/" for UNIX-based systems or "C:" (for example) on Windows-based systems.

 Relative paths do not begin with a slash or drive designation and indicate a file or directory which is located based on the current working directory.
-During a web request, the current working directory is equal to the directory location of the currently active source file.
+During a web request, the current working directory is the directory location of the currently active source file.
 For example, when processing a request for the file :file:`/foo/bar.lasso`, :file:`/foo/` is the current working directory and a file with a relative path of :file:`baz.lasso` will be looked for as :file:`/foo/baz.lasso`.
 To illustrate, consider the following three example files.
 Within the first two are tests checking for the existence of the next file.

 .. code-block:: none